Mapped: Where will temperatures soar in UK during fourth heatwave of the year?

 “I think we could be seeing parts of the UK have another heatwave by the middle of next week,” he said.

-A heatwave is identified when a location records across at least three consecutive days maximum temperatures exceeding a designated value, according to the Met Office.
+A heatwave is identified when a location records maximum temperatures exceeding a designated value across at least three consecutive days, according to the Met Office.
 For most of the UK, this is 25C, but rises to 28C in London and the surrounding areas where temperatures are typically higher.

 “The general pattern is that we’ll see temperatures start to increase from Sunday and the duration of the heat is likely to last until Tuesday, possibly Wednesday,” said Mr Madge.